Savings And Job Seeker Sllowance contribution based

 Posted 20 November 2011 - 04:37 PM

-- Everyone is a vested interest.
+- Everyone is a vested interest and everything is rigged.

 - Sometimes bubble dynamics just end, people stop believing and what was once a virtuous cycle suddenly morphs into vicious one.